louisahammoudi/-MechaCar-challenge-/README.md

 AutosRUs' new MechaCar is "suffering from production troubles" and the company is hoping that an analytical review may help provide some insight.
 The goal of this project is to:

-discover which variables predict the MPG for vehicle prototypes;
+-Discover which variables predict the MPG for vehicle prototypes;

-collect summary stats on the PSI of suspension coils;
+-collect summary stats on the PSI of suspension coils;

-determine if manufacturing lots are statistically different from the mean population;
+-determine if manufacturing lots are statistically different from the mean population;

-design a study to compare the MechaCar performance against vehicles from other manufacturers.
+-design a study to compare the MechaCar performance against vehicles from other manufacturers.
 ```
 library(dplyr)